-Cash is represented by cash in hand and deposits with financial institutions repayable without penalty on notice of not more than 24 hours.
+Cash is represented by cash in hand and deposits held by the City of London Corporation on behalf of London Councils, with financial institutions repayable without penalty on notice of not more than 24 hours.
 Cash equivalents are investments that mature in three months or less from the date of acquisition and that are readily convertible to known amounts of cash with insignificant risk of change in value.